 Domestic Hot Water Coils------Why are they still being sold?

-There are a lot of boilers installed every year with a domestic hot water coils in them.
+There are a lot of boilers installed every year with a domestic hot water coil in them.
 I continually must ask myself why??????
 Years ago, people thought it FREE hot water.
 This could not have been further from the truth.
 The truth is, it is almost, if not, the most expensive way to make domestic hot water.
-Let's take a look at how the boiler with a domestic hot water coil operates.
+Let's look at how the boiler with a domestic hot water coil operates.
 The boiler stays hot all the time so the water around the coil is hot.
 The temperature of the boiler water around the coil is what heats the water passing through the coil.
 There is an aquastat control to maintain the boiler temperature.
 When that water drops 10f it will fire the boiler again to keep the boiler water around the control set point.
-The amount of hot water you get from the coil is dependent on the boil input and the GPM rating of the coil.
+The amount of hot water you get from the coil is dependent on the boiler input and the GPM rating of the coil.
 As a rule, it takes about 50,000 btu's to make one gallon of hot water as it passes through the domestic coil.
 There is no storage of hot water in this application other than what is in the coil, usually less than a quart.

 If the boilers rated at an input of 100,000 btu's it would equal about 2 gpm of hot water.
 What if we took that same boiler and installed a 3-gpm coil, would we get more hot water?
 We may get between 2 & 2-1/4 gpm of hot water dependent on water pressure.
 So, we spend more money for a larger coil and get the same amount of hot water.
 The downside to this is more water goes through the coil with a 3-gpm coil, so the water spends less time in the domestic coil and the temperature coming out of the hot water faucet is slightly lower.
 We have more flow but less temperature.
 How do we compensate?
 We turn the boiler water temperature higher.
 There goes more fuel.
 The rating on the coil is not always what you get.
 Sometimes larger coils are used to get a flow which is satisfactory to the usage in a home.
 The temperature rise will not be as much in larger coils with smaller firing rates as better matched coils with the same firing rates.